dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 Let's demonstrate why we need determinism by showing what would happen with a hash function that is not deterministic.

-In Ruby, each object is given an object id, in the following examples, the two variables `str1` & `str2` are different instances, each holding the same value, and are therefore considered equal:
+In Ruby, each object is given an object id, in the following examples, the two variables `str1` & `str2` are different instances, each holding the same value, and are therefore considered equal, but have different `object_id` values:

 ``` ruby
 str1 = "hello"